1999 Atlantic hurricane season: Seasonal summary

 The Atlantic hurricane season officially began on June 1, 1999, and the first tropical cyclone developed on June 11.
 It was an above–average season in which 16 tropical cyclones formed.
 Twelve depressions attained tropical storm status, and eight of these became hurricanes.
 Five hurricanes intensified further into major hurricanes.
-The season featured a record-breaking five Category 4 hurricanes, later tied in 2005 and 2020.
+The season featured a record-tying five Category 4 hurricanes, later tied again in 2005 and 2020.
 These were Bret, Cindy, Floyd, Gert, and Hurricane Lenny.
 The last storm of the season, Hurricane Lenny, dissipated on November 23, which was about a week before the official season ending on November 30, 1999.

 A persistent La Niña that developed during the previous season was attributed to the above average activity.
 Between August and October, there was very low wind shear over the Caribbean Sea and western Atlantic Ocean, attributed to a combination of abnormal upper-level easterly winds and low-level westerly winds.
 Six hurricanes and two tropical storms made landfall during the season and caused at least 123 deaths and approximately $8.19 billion in damage.
 Hurricane Gert also caused damage and fatalities, despite not making landfall.

 Overall, the season's activity was reflected with a high cumulative accumulated cyclone energy (ACE) rating of 177.
 ACE is, broadly speaking, a measure of the power of the hurricane multiplied by the length of time it existed, so storms that last a long time, as well as particularly strong hurricanes, have high ACEs.
 It is only calculated for full advisories on tropical systems at or exceeding 34 kn or tropical storm strength.